 Raising children can be fulfilling and frustrating.
-Seeking out parenting advice can make a difference between the success and failures in parenting.
+Seeking out godly parenting advice can make a difference between success and failure in parenting.

 Being a parent is a job full of challenges, large and small.
 Wouldn’t it be great to have a source of expert parenting advice?
 And especially in the biggest challenges, wouldn’t it be reassuring to have access to the best parenting advice of all?